Ant6508/Keras_Images_Classification-UI/README.md

 # Keras Images Classification UI

-This project aims to helping IA enjoyers to create images Classification projects wtih a simple UI.
+This project aims at helping IA enjoyers to create images Classification projects wtih a simple UI.

 It ables anybody to create a clean working directory to start off your project, import your data and train models in minutes.